 - Working on removing the fear of pain

-- Increasing the confidence in the body and in the client’s general safety
+- Increasing the confidence in the body and the client’s general safety

 Hypnosis for MS focuses on all the areas that were discussed in this presentation.
-This is why hypnosis can be so effective in relieving the pain of multiple sclerosis.
+This is why hypnosis can be so useful in creating multiple sclerosis pain relief.